-wide.webp)

 This film won the Grand Jury Prize in the 45th Venice International Film Festival, yet it was banned in France for a decade and censored in Senegal.

-Last year the young president of Senegal, Mr. Bassirou Diomaye Diakhar Faye, achieved new recognition of this massacre, and a rare acknowledgment from France.
+Last year the young president of Senegal, Mr. Bassirou Diomaye Diakhar Faye, achieved new recognition of this massacre, and a rare acknowledgement from France.
 Coincidently in time with a brand-new restoration.

 Restored by The Film Foundation’s World Cinema Project and Cineteca di Bologna at L’Immagine Ritrovata laboratory in association with the Tunisian Ministry of Culture and the Senegalese Ministry of Culture and Historical Heritage.
 Special thanks to Mohammed Challouf.
 Restoration funded by the Hobson/Lucas Family Foundation.
 This restoration is part of the African Film Heritage Project, an initiative created by The Film Foundation’s World Cinema Project, the Pan African Federation of Filmmakers and UNESCO – in collaboration with Cineteca di Bologna – to help locate, restore, and disseminate African cinema.